MarcusHoltz/immich-setup/README.md

 * * *

+### Immich-GO

+Immich-GO is a single binary you can slap anywhere and then start importing.

+It is soooooo easy.
+You could be on a remote server with a remote mount, no problem.
+Slap that binary in there, issue the command - done.
+No changes to the remote machine, nothing installed.

+There is even a Python based GUI you could use: [Immich-Go GUI](https://github.com/shitan198u/immich-go-gui)

+* * *

+### All of the commands are on --dry-run

+All of the commands you see below have the `--dry-run` flag active on them.

+**There will be no changes made.**

+You must remove the `--dry-run` part of the command to make changes.
+What you see on your screen will only be a representation of the changes that can be made.

+* * *

 #### Immich-GO (expects subfolders)

 This will work in the current directory, assuming you have your folders there and the immich-go binary.
 But it will also "join folders" - what this means is if you have a bunch of subdirectories `/some/stuff/here/for/my/specific/purpose` - there are no sub-albumns in Immich.
 You need to flatten that structure.
 If you flatten it, what do you want it to look like? `some-stuff-here-for-my-specific-purpose`.
 And pictures in the `/some/stuff/here` directory will be in the album, `some-stuff-here`.
 The album-path-joiner flag at then end takes `/` and replaces them with `-` ... this is the same as `sed 's/\//-/g'`